MehrnazSadeghieh/MicroProcessor-MidtermProject/README.md

 4. Use admin commands for configuration, and test the elevator's movement.

+## Note
+Unfortunately, I don't have a demo video of my project to show you it visually.

 ## Author

 This project is authored by Mehrnaz Sadeghieh.